Stanford Stadium: 2005–2006 demolition and reconstruction

-In June 2005, the university Board of Trustees authorized plans for the stadium's demolition and reconstruction that would remove the track, reduce the stadium capacity, and bring it up to date with present standards for sporting venues.
+In June 2005, the university board of trustees authorized plans for the stadium's demolition and reconstruction that would remove the track, reduce the stadium capacity, and bring it up to date with present standards for sporting venues.
 Various justifications for the renovation included poor sightlines in the existing stadium (rendering the bottom 14 rows unusable), long stairways, and lack of adequate restroom facilities.
 The track around the stadium had previously created a large distance between the field and the spectators.

 The capacity of the new stadium was set to be approximately 50,000 seats, which were made by Ducharme Seating.
 The reduction in capacity was a strategic decision by Stanford's Athletics Program to boost season ticket sales and create a more intimate playing atmosphere without sacrificing the ability to host large world-class events, such as the FIFA World Cup, in the future.
 This was partially the result of San Francisco's failure to secure a bid for the 2012 Olympics, which would have featured a renovated Stanford Stadium as the main Olympic Venue.

 Construction began minutes after the Cardinal's last home game of the 2005 football season, a 38–31 loss to Notre Dame on November 26.
 Bulldozers began tearing out the natural field turf in a ceremony held while attendees were still in the stadium for the game.
 Construction proceeded quickly through the winter and spring with the goal of opening in time for Stanford's game against San Jose State on September 9, 2006, but the game had to be relocated to San Jose State's Spartan Stadium due to an unusually wet winter and resulting construction delays.
 In the summer of 2006, a construction worker fell 23 ft to his death.

 The stadium opened on September 16, 2006 with Stanford losing to Navy 37–9.
 The Stanford Band was not present at the stadium opening since they were not permitted to play at any athletic events in the month of September due to accusations of vandalism to a temporary trailer which formerly served as their rehearsal facility.
 Instead, the Navy band performed at halftime and played throughout the game.

 The facility now has a rectangular shape, occupies 18.4 acre with a footprint of 601128 sqft, and has a playing surface 29 ft below ground level.
 The stadium has 43 rows on the sides, 22 rows on the ends, and 30 rows below the skybox.
 The skybox also has 437 spectator seats, more than double the number of the previous press box.

-In 2013, Stanford upgraded their scoreboards with twin HD video boards.
+In 2013, Stanford upgraded its scoreboards with twin HD video boards.
 Also, a 1673 foot ribbon board was added, which displays out-of-town scores and real-time statistics.